calemccammon/jeopardy-android-v2/README.md

 The purposes of this application is to demonstrate core Android competencies using the game of Jeopardy.
 These competencies include:

  - MVI pattern with Android View Models
- - Networking with Okhttp and Retrofit
+ - Networking with OkHttp and Retrofit
  - Kotlin coroutines and flows
  - JSON parsing with Gson
  - Jetpack Compose UI